-Dr. Larry Lickstein and the team at Elle Aesthetic Arts believe it’s important for women to feel comfortable in their bodies and confident in any type of clothing, in any situation.
+Dr. Larry Lickstein and the team at Elle Aesthetic Arts in Ashburn, VA believe it’s important for women to feel comfortable in their bodies and confident in any type of clothing, in any situation.
 This is why he is honored to help many women achieve their aesthetic goals through highly customizable breast augmentation surgery at his Northern Virginia practice.

 Why Choose Dr. Larry Lickstein for Your Breast Augmentation?